Lac de Pormenaz: an oasis of biodiversity

 The Black Woodpecker

-It is easily recognized by its entirely black plumage enlivened by a bright red spot, limited to the nape on the females and more extensive on the males. - Fauna
+It is the largest of the 8 woodpecker species found in France.
+Originally an exclusively mountain-dwelling species, it now can also be found in the valleys!
+The Black Woodpecker adapts equally well to deciduous and coniferous forests, as long as they are large enough and have large-diameter old trees and some dead wood left.
+It is easily recognised by its entirely black plumage enlivened by a bright red spot, limited to the nape on the females and more extensive on the males. - Fauna

 The Hazel Grouse

-But it is as important as the others from a biological and scientific point of view: it is an indicator species of environmental changes.
-Its specific demands in terms of vegetation and diversity of tree species ask for an adapted forest management.
-Bad preservation management of this habitats is one of the main causes of regression of the species. - Fauna
+This is the smallest and most elusive of the mountain Galliformes species.
+It is much less well known than the black grouse or the rock ptarmigan because it lives exclusively in the forest!
+But it is just as important from a biological and scientific point of view: this species is an excellent indicator of environmental change.
+Its specific requirements in terms of vegetation and variety of tree species put it at risk in the face of poor forest management.
+This is one of the main causes of the species' decline. - Fauna

 The Mountain Ash